The Ultimate Guide To Risk-Based Testing, Risk Management, and Its Approach with Examples:

 It is mandatory in case 1 but with case 2 it is more of a ‘need-basis’ situation.

-Today’s article is going to be about “Risk Management during test planning”.
+This section is going to be about “Risk Management during Test Planning”.

 Risk Management Process